vue-stripe/vue-stripe/README.md

 **Shut up and clone my repo!** *(I hope y'all recognize the meme 😂)*

-A vue plugin for Stripe checkout.
+A Vue plugin for Stripe checkout.
 I sh\*t you not, this plugin is the easiest to use.

 **Demo**